Photosynq/PhotosynQ-Documentation/docs/mobile-application/connect-an-instrument.md

 # Connect an Instrument

 You can use Bluetooth to connect your Instrument to your device.
+Make sure you have Bluetooth activated and given the necessary permissions to use it.

 ::: warning
 **Note:** Before connecting your MultispeQ to the Desktop App you need to turn on the MultispeQ by pressing and holding the power button for at least 5 seconds.